Marzac02/LuminaEngineExperimentation/README.md

 There are also occasional issues I've noticed with Visual Studio where it will not pickup newly generated headers created by the Lumina Reflection Tool (LRT), if this happens and you receive a "cannot find XXX.generated.h" error, just try building again, it should pick up the file the second time.

-Lumina relies on Python pretty heavily, including use of the "python" command line action, if you installed Python without selecting the option to add Python to your "PATH" system variable, the reflection tool will not, be able to run automatically and you will encounter a build error.
+Lumina relies on Python pretty heavily, including use of the "python" command line action, if you installed Python without selecting the option to add Python to your "PATH" system variable, the reflection tool will not be able to run automatically and you will encounter a build error.
 Please see above images to confirm this action has been done correctly.

 Those of you who are newly installing Visual Studio 2026, without having installed Visual Studio 2022, by default the toolset Microsoft downloads for MSVC is to new for Lumina as it's only *officially* supported on v143.